Responsibilities in the EU ETS

 Swedish Energy Agency

-The Swedish Energy Agency is acting as national administrator, which means that the agency administers the Swedish part of the union registry, including support for account holders in the registry.
-The Energy Agency is also administering Sweden's national holdings under the Kyoto Protocol and the Effort Sharing Decision.
-The agency also, together with the Swedish Environmental Protection Agency, supports the Government Offices in the work on developing the trading system.
+The Swedish Energy Agency is the national administrator defined in the Registry Regulation and account management authority defined in Swedish legislation.
+This means that the agency administers the Swedish part of the union registry, including support for account holders in the registry.
+The Energy Agency is also administering Sweden’s national holdings under the Kyoto Protocol and the Effort Sharing Decision.
+The agency also, together with the Swedish Environmental Protection Agency, provides support to the Government Offices in the work of developing the trading system.

 Swedish Environmental Protection Agency

-Naturvårdsverket, the Swedish environmental protection agency, is the supervisory authority of the EU ETS in Sweden, which means they are ensuring that Swedish operators in the system monitor and report their emissions in accordance with the laws and regulations that apply.
-The authority also review permits and decide about free allocation of allowances and possible rights to exchange international credits in Sweden.
+Naturvårdsverket, the Swedish Environmental Protection Agency, is the supervisory authority for the EU ETS in Sweden, which means they are ensuring that Swedish operators in the system monitor and report their emissions in accordance with the applicable laws and regulations.
+The authority also reviews permits and make decisions on free allocation of allowances and possible rights to exchange international credits to participating Swedish operators.

-As from 2018 the environmental protection agency is also the designated authority for greenhouse gas permits.
+As from 2018 the Environmental protection agency is also the designated Swedish authority for greenhouse gas permits.

 Ministry of the environment and energy

-The Ministry of the Environment and energy is the ministry responsible for climate issues and thus also for emissions trading.
-Amongst other things, they participate in international climate negotiations, negotiations of EU legislation and is responsible for national legislation.
+The Ministry of the Environment is the ministry responsible for climate issues and thus also for emissions trading.
+Amongst other things, they participate in international climate negotiations, negotiations of EU legislation and is responsible for national legislation in this area.

 The Swedish Transport Agency